impostorsguides/impostorsguides.github.io/start-here.md

 ## What is "The Impostor's Guide To Programming"?

-It's “David and Goliath” on Github.
+It's "David and Goliath" on Github.

 The goal is to help a newbie programmer grok an unfamiliar, inscrutable codebase, one line of code at a time.